philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 The CLOSE_STREAM frame indicates the final offset of a stream and therefore replaces the F bit.

-I uses a type value between 0x80 and 0x9f.
+It uses a type value between 0x80 and 0x9f.
 The type byte for a CLOSE_STREAM frame contains embedded flags, and is formatted as "100RSSOO".
 These bits are parsed as follows:

- - The R bit is set to 1 for complete reliable streams and o 0 otherwise.
+ - The R bit is set to 1 for reliable streams and to 0 otherwise.

  - The "SS" bits encode the length of the Stream ID header field.
    The values 00, 01, 02, and 03 indicate lengths of 8, 16, 24, and